eeeps/verified-c2pa-action-explainer/README.md

 Explainer for a proposed c2pa.verified action

 ## Problem
-People and organizations that want to adopt C2PA, but publish:
+People and organizations want to adopt C2PA, but publish:

 1. existing libraries of media, which do not have C2PA provenance
 2. new media coming from cameras and editing flows which have not yet adopted C2PA, which also lack C2PA provenance.